A compassionate team focused on your success.

 Daniele Svingos, LCSW

-Daniele (she/her) received her BA in Community Studies from UC Santa Cruz and her MA in Social Work from the University of Chicago.
+Daniele (She, Her) is the associate director of the Berkeley Clinic.
+Daniele received her BA in Community Studies from UC Santa Cruz and her MA in Social Work from the University of Chicago.
 She has been providing clinical services in the East Bay for over 20 years, including 15 years at UCSF Children’s Hospital in Oakland.

 Daniele specializes in neurodiversity including ASD, ADHD, executive function issues, and learning differences.
 She also has extensive experience working with trauma, anxiety, depression, phase of life issues, technology dependance, and interpersonal conflict.
 She works with individuals, couples, parents, and families.